-There’s a law against smoking in public places.
+In Singapore, there’s a law against smoking in public places and in vehicles.
 This law was put in place to ensure a clean and healthy environment for the public and protect people from secondhand smoke.
-Although it is not illegal to buy cigarettes or smoke in your own home, it is illegal to smoke in public and it’s considered an offense to enter the country with cigarettes.
+Although it’s not illegal to buy cigarettes or smoke in your own home, it is illegal to smoke in public and it’s considered an offense to enter the country with cigarettes.

 While smoking at home is fine, walking around naked is not.
-If you break this law, you may face pornography charges which can lead to imprisonment or big fines.
+If you break this law in Singapore, you may face pornography charges which can lead to imprisonment or big fines.
 So close the curtains next time you’re getting ready for shower.

 Penalty: From $300 – public service

 First time offenders who throw small items like cigarette butts or candy wrappers are fined $300.

 If you are convicted of littering three times, you will have to clean the streets once a week with a bib on saying, “I am a litterer.”
 It is admittedly aimed at publicly shaming the offenders to ensure that they won’t litter again.